-The alleged role of the International Monetary Fund (IMF) and World Bank (WB) in Africa is to help encourage development and investment, with the intentions of “…securing financial stability, facilitating international trade, promoting high employment and sustainable economic growth, and reducing poverty around the world” , as well as providing “…a wide array of investments in such areas as education, health, public administration, infrastructure, financial and private sector development, agriculture, and environmental and natural resource management.
+The alleged role of the International Monetary Fund (IMF) and World Bank (WB) in Africa is to help encourage development and investment, with the intentions of “…securing financial stability, facilitating international trade, promoting high employment and sustainable economic growth, and reducing poverty around the world.”
+As well as providing “…a wide array of investments in such areas as education, health, public administration, infrastructure, financial and private sector development, agriculture, and environmental and natural resource management.
 Some of our projects are cofinanced [sic] with governments, other multilateral institutions, commercial banks, export credit agencies, and private sector investors.”
-At an uninformed glance, these two organisations look promising – they give out money in order to help poor countries build schools, hospitals and housing.
+These two organizations look promising at an uninformed glance – they give out money to help poor countries build schools, hospitals, and housing.
 In actuality, they only further the misery and exploitation experienced in the underdeveloped world.

 The IFC was founded on a bold idea: that the private sector is essential to development.
-It is easy to see the IFC is not an organisation acting in the best interests of people in underdeveloped countries.
-The IFC as of 2013 had assets worth $78 billion, consistently making profits of over a billion per year from projects in a hundred countries.
-Unemployment increases and with the addition of public-sector cuts ushered in by IFIs as part of investment deals, the effect is multiplied.
-The high unemployment rate creates a major opportunity for the exploitation of the local workforce or “unlimited labour” by multinational & foreign state-owned corporations.
-Extreme poverty in the light of historic and present destruction of economies creates a need for employment amongst the disenfranchised working population.
+It is easy to see the IFC is not an organization acting in people’s best interests in underdeveloped countries.
+The IFC at the time of writing, had assets worth $78 billion, consistently making profits of over a billion per year from projects in a hundred countries.
+Unemployment increases, and with the addition of public-sector cuts ushered in by IFIs as part of investment deals, the effect is multiplied.
+The high unemployment rate creates a major opportunity to exploit the local workforce or “unlimited labor” by multinational and foreign state-owned corporations.
+In light of the historical and present destruction of economies, extreme poverty creates a need for employment amongst the disenfranchised working population.
 The wages paid by corporations (if they are paid at all) may as well not be wages.
-They rarely cover the cost of living and the vast sums of capital generated by this labour further show the extent of this exploitation.
+They rarely cover the cost of living.
+The vast sums of capital generated by this labor further show the extent of this exploitation.

-Western International Financial Institutions (IFIs) are amalgamations of white supremacist solidarity, providing the economic assault to complement the social violence of EU nation states, the UN and NATO.
-Their actions and ideology are based on protecting the interests of the white world and maintaining the global status quo.
-They therefore cannot be expected to present any change or development in respect to the situation of our people living in Africa and the Caribbean.
-Western IFIs will continue to restrict African development and they will continue to facilitate the murder, rape and exploitation of Black people.
-Africa remains the biggest source of capital for the West and increasingly the industrialised East (Chinese investment projects, representing one-third of all Chinese overseas investment and two-thirds of all African foreign investment, out spend all Western IFIs).
+Western IFIs are amalgamations of White supremacist solidarity, providing the economic assault to complement the social violence of EU nation states, the United Nations, and NATO.
+Their actions and ideology are based on protecting the interests of White world supremacy and maintaining the global status quo.
+They, therefore, cannot be expected to present any change or development in respect to the situation of our people living in Africa and the Caribbean.
+On the contrary, Western IFIs will continue to restrict African development.
+They will continue to facilitate the murder, rape, and exploitation of Black people.
+Africa remains the most significant source of capital for the West and increasingly the industrialized East (Chinese investment projects, representing one-third of all Chinese overseas investment and two-thirds of all African foreign investment, outspend all Western IFIs).